bright/new-www/content/blog/gradual-update-of-the-aws-java-sdk-in-the-springboot-project.md

 ## Challenges

-Some libraries that we used to implement our services don’t support SDK V2(or don’t support both versions side by side), so we needed to fork these libraries and adjust for our needs.
+Some libraries that we used to implement our services don’t support SDK V2(or don’t support both versions side by side), so we needed to fork these libraries and adjust themfor our needs.
 These are public repositories, so if you are planning to migrate your project, you could use:

 * [amazon-sns-java-extended-client-lib](https://github.com/bright/amazon-sns-java-extended-client-lib/tree/sdkv2)
 * [amazon-sqs-java-extended-client-lib](https://github.com/bright/amazon-sqs-java-extended-client-lib/tree/sdk-v2-support)